skrantzman/DNN_Tailwind/docs/Installation.md

 permalink: /Installation
 ---

+## Prerequisites

+There are thre prerequisites for working with DNN_Tailwind:

+- Node
+- Yarn
+- Gulp

+If you have these installed skip to DNN_Tailwind Installation section below, otherwise install them in the order listed.

 ### Install Node

 Node is a server framework that we use to keep track of all our dependencies and help run our scripts.
 Head over to [https://nodejs.org/en/](https://nodejs.org/en/) to find out how to install Node.